 - Keep eyes clear.
 Avoid getting salt water or chlorinated water in your eyes.
 If you swim, protect your eyes with airtight goggles.

 We’re here to help.
-If you have any questions about sunburnt eyes, speak to your optometrist or book an eye test today
+If you have any questions about sunburn and your eyes, speak to your optometrist or

 UV Impacted Eyes

-Sunlight is an important source of vitamin D, but excessive exposure can also have a harmful effect on the human body.
-The effects of sunburn on the skin are well-documented, but the UV rays can also damage the delicate eye area
+Sunlight is an important source of vitamin D but excessive exposure can have a harmful effect on the human body.
+The effects of sunburn on the skin are well-documented, but UV rays can also damage the delicate eye area.